 The great thing about Sandi was she was very serious about her kitchen remodel.
 She knew that she needed a baking center with a seating area for her husband, glass cabinets, and plenty of storage to keep her countertops clear.

-To maintain the character and charm of her home, Sandi selected the classic Carlton raised panel door style in both the Cherry Russet finish and Painted Linen Bisque Glaze for a unique two-tone cabinetry design.
+To maintain the character and charm of her home, Sandi selected the Decorative raised panel door style in both the Medium Wood Stain finish and Painted Cream Bisque Glaze for a unique two-tone cabinetry design.

 The passionate baker in Sandi wanted to have a special area in her kitchen where she could chop, mix, pour, and microwave to her heart’s content without kicking her husband out.
 We came up with a custom baking center across from the main L-shaped kitchen.
 This would become the focal point of the space.
 By extending the counter from the wall into a mini-peninsula, we added extra storage space from her side.
 We also added space for a stool on the other side so her husband could sit.